 - Installing surface runoff control measures, such as diversion drains, silt fences, sumps and pumping systems to prevent runoff entering or leaving excavation areas, and to prevent runoff/suspended solids entering the Inner Harbour. - Placing stockpiles away from drainage lines, the water's edge, gutters or stormwater pits and inlets.
 Covering stockpiles likely to generate dust or odours and ensuring stockpiles of contaminated soil are stored in a secure area.

 6.2 Equipment

-The Principal Contractor is responsible for supplying the necessary equipment for the Stage 2A works.
-It is anticipated that the following equipment would be used during the Stage 2A works:
+The Principal Contractors are responsible for supplying the necessary equipment for the Stage 2A and Stage 2B works.